10 Endlessly Fun Games to Play in the Dark

 When my kids were little, we had a surefire hack for turning bad moods around: hide and seek in the dark.
 Maybe it would be the end of a long, hard week, or a Saturday morning filled with grump-inducing chores, but when things got grim or snappy, someone would suggest a game and the tension would flit away with the ensuing laughs.

-With the pandemic edging into its second year, you may think a family togetherness activity is the LAST thing you need.
-But if you really think about the last time you all played together — not just sat around staring at devices or arguing about remote school homework — you might find it’s been longer than you think.
+When you think about the last time you all played together — not just sat around staring at devices or arguing about remote school homework — you might find it’s been longer than you think.
 And concentrating on a single (fun!) activity as a family can remind everyone that they actually like each other.

 For an extra thrill, play games in the dark.
 Either turn off all the lights and close the curtains or wait until nighttime and roam your backyard or local park.
 You don’t need much more than a flashlight to get the good times going.